 Your boat is equipped with an automatic float switch adjacent to the bilge pump.
-This will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
+This switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
 This switch is wired directly to the battery.
 The battery must be in good condition to ensure proper operation.
-The float switch will function independently of the battery select switch.
-The float switch can activate the bilge pump with the battery select switch in the "off" position.
-The bilge pump is also equipped with a switch at the helm.
-When the switch is in the "on" position, the pump will run continuously.
-When a switch is in the "off" position, the pump is off unless activated by the float switch.
+The pump is also equipped with a switch at the helm.
+When the helm switch is in the "on" position, the pump will run continuously.
+When the switch is in the "off" position, the pump is off unless activated by the float switch.